These gluten free double chocolate cookie balls are a festive holiday treat! Dipped in chocolate, with a cookie crumb filling, these are irresistible!

 Isn’t it fun to make holiday treats at this time of year?
 There’s something so nice about gathering your allergy friendly ingredients and turning them into sweet treats – whether you’re going to give them away, or eat them yourself.

 Baking with your family is a great way to create fun holiday memories.
-Whether it’s making a gluten free gingerbread house, baking chocolate shortbread cookies, or whipping up a batch of dairy free fudge, the holidays are a wonderful time to make and eat sweet treats.
+Whether it’s making a gluten free gingerbread house, baking chocolate shortbread cookies, or whipping up a batch of dairy free fudge, the holidays are a wonderful time to make and eat special desserts.

 These double chocolate cookie balls are extra fun because there’s no baking involved.
-You use the food processor to grind up some cookies and pumpkin seeds, add some sugar and vegan buttery spread, and form the dough into balls.
+You use the food processor to grind up some cookies and pumpkin seeds, add some sugar and vegan buttery spread, and form the dough into balls, then dip them into chocolate.

-These double chocolate cookie balls are a perfect treat to make with your little ones.
+These chocolate bites are a perfect treat to make with your little ones.
 It might get a little messy, but it’s lots of fun to make these!

 Disclosure: This post contains affiliate links.